syntasso/kratix-marketplace/ai/README.md

 - **Tiered Deployments:** Choose from different deployment sizes (small, medium, large) to match your performance and cost requirements.
 - **Optional UI:** A user interface can be enabled for easier interaction with the AI models.
 - **Team Ownership:** Assign ownership of each AI service instance to a specific team.

+## Limitations
+This Promise as-is only works in a single-cluster setup, that is to say that the workflows produced by this Promise need to be deployed to the same cluster where Kratix is deployed.
+This is due to the fact that the LiteLLM service is deployed in the same cluster as Kratix, and the Promise Workflows need to make API calls to the LiteLLM service.
+Future versions of this Promise will support multi-cluster.

 ## How it Works